Home Child Care Provider and Home Support Worker Pilot: Making a final decision

 - enters a final decision in GCMS

-- verifies that the Confirmation of Permanent Residence (COPR) forms and counterfoils are set to the correct print queues
+- verifies that the CoPR forms and counterfoils are set to the correct print queues

-- issues an approval letter to the principal applicant, informing them that the processing of their application is now complete and that IRCC will be in contact to arrange a landing appointment
+- issues an approval letter to the principal applicant (if they are in Canada), informing them that their application has now been processed and that IRCC will be in contact to arrange a landing appointment (using the virtual landing process)

-- adds the appropriate migration office as the secondary office
+- adds the appropriate overseas migration office as the secondary office

 - removes the application from any active processing groups in GCMS

-The remainder of the process is completed by an IRCC local office, which does the following:
+The remainder of the process is completed by the Domestic Network, which

-- confirms permanent residence status through the PR portal for the applicant and their accompanying family members in Canada
+- confirms permanent residence status through the PR Portal for the applicant and any accompanying family members in Canada

 Process at a migration office

-Upon notification from the IRCC local office that the principal applicant has been granted permanent residence, the migration office responsible for any accompanying overseas family members should
+Upon notification from the Domestic Network that the principal applicant has been granted permanent residence, the migration office responsible for any accompanying family members overseas should

 - confirm that the right of permanent residence fee (RPRF) has been paid for all accompanying family members